xiangstan/ticketopia-doc/docs/user-survey.md

 10. **Which tools or platforms would you like your ticketing system to integrate with?**
     _(Check all that apply)_
+    _(Tell us which tools your ticketing system connects with (e.g., monitoring, collaboration, or asset management tools) to improve IT support efficiency.)_
     - [ ] Slack
     - [ ] Microsoft Teams
     - [ ] Discord